flix/book/src/associated-types.md

 }
 ```

-We can define multiple instances of the `Addable` trait for types such as
+We can implement multiple instances of the `Addable` trait for types such as
 floating-point numbers, integers, and strings.
 For example, here is the instance
 for `Int32`: